ohmpi/ohmpi/doc/source/source_rst/applications/hedges.rst

 Abstract
 ======
 The primary goal of this mission was to install an Electrical Resistivity Tomography (ERT) system on a hedge in Pollionnay.
-This system aims to provide detailed images of the soil’s electrical resistivity distribution and enable remote control of these geoelectric monitoring devices.
+This system aims to provide detailed images of the soils electrical resistivity distribution and enable remote control of these geoelectric monitoring devices.
 Ultimately, the objective is to observe significant temporal variations caused by environmental, hydraulic, and meteorological phenomena affecting the structure.
 This report details the ERT instrumentation activities conducted both in the laboratory and on-site from January 29 to February 1, 2024, to establish a progress report.

 I.	Introduction
 ================